connext/xapp-starter/README.md

 With Connext's upgraded protocol, there are generally three types of bridging transactions that can be executed fully through smart contract integration.
 - Simple transfers
-- Unpermissioned calls
+- Unauthenticated calls
-- Permissioned calls
+- Authenticated calls

 This starter repo contains contracts that demonstrate how to use each type of transaction.